ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Related Work

-To mitigate the inherent knowledge limitations and factual hallucinations of Large Language Models (LLMs)~\citep{Zhang2023SirensSI, ji2023survey, bang2023multitask}, a significant body of research has focused on integrating external knowledge.
-Pioneering Retrieval-Augmented Generation (RAG) frameworks~\citep{lewis2020retrieval, guu2020realm, karpukhin2020dense} enhance LLM responses by retrieving relevant documents.
-However, their typical single-step ``retrieve-then-generate'' cycle limits their efficacy on tasks requiring complex, multi-step reasoning~\citep{jiang2023active, asai2023self}.
-To address this limitation, advanced Search Agents have been developed~\citep{shinn2023reflexion}, which decompose complex tasks by interleaving search and reasoning steps~\citep{yao2022react}.
-Works such as WebThinker~\citep{li2025webthinker}, DeepResearcher~\citep{zheng2025deepresearcher, jin2025search}, Search-o1~\citep{luo2024search}, and ZeroSearch~\citep{gao2024zerosearch} significantly improve performance on knowledge-intensive tasks by empowering LLMs to plan and execute multi-step strategies.
-Despite enhancing the dynamism of the reasoning path, these agents predominantly follow a simple execution flow.
-This rigidity means an early misstep, such as pursuing a flawed search query, can lead to a cascade of errors, as they lack a mechanism for intra-episode assessment and correction.
+To address knowledge limitations and hallucinations of LLMs~\cite{Zhang2023SirensSI, ji2023survey, bang2023multitask}, research has focused on integrating external knowledge.
+RAG frameworks~\cite{lewis2020retrieval, guu2020realm, karpukhin2020dense} enhance LLM responses by retrieving relevant documents, but their single-step cycle limits efficacy on multi-step reasoning tasks~\cite{jiang2023active, asai2023self}.
+To address this limitation, advanced Search Agents have been developed~\cite{shinn2023reflexion}, which decompose complex tasks by interleaving search and reasoning steps~\cite{yao2022react}.
+Works such as WebThinker~\cite{li2025webthinker}, DeepResearcher~\cite{zheng2025deepresearcher, jin2025search}, Search-o1~\cite{luo2024search}, and ZeroSearch~\cite{gao2024zerosearch} significantly improve performance on knowledge-intensive tasks by empowering LLMs to plan and execute multi-step strategies.
+For contamination-aware evaluation, MDBench~\cite{2025mdbench} constructs a synthetic multi-document reasoning benchmark from structured knowledge.
+Our FictionalHot reduces contamination at the source via fictional entity replacement.